josephlei/jjl-website/_posts/2015-09-21-colorblind.markdown

 ####**Updated 2015-09-21**

 ###The Backstory
 I found out I was red/green colorblind sometime in elementary school and never thought much of it.
-Being colorblind doesn't mean I can't see the color and totally miss out on things like Christmas; more so it means that I have a hard time telling the two apart when the hues are similar.
-Until recently, this "disability" didn't really affect me in any significant way except my friends asking me what color something was; I could/can see traffic lights just fine and so on.
+Being colorblind doesn't mean I can't see the color and miss out on holidays like Christmas; more so it means that I have a hard time telling the two apart when the hues are similar.
+Until recently, this "disability" didn't really affect me in any significant way except my friends would constantly ask me what color things were; I could/can see traffic lights just fine and so on.

 ###The Challenge
 Recently, in my quest for data domination I have made it a goal to learn VIM (a command line text editor) and Regular Expressions (A way of matching string patterns).
 In the course of learning regex in particular, I came across a website with great tutorials and was a great way to learn.. **except** the main colors used were, you guessed it.. red, green and blue.